The idea of traveling with a cat may seem fun and glamorous (see photo below).

 Having said that, traveling with your cat may be necessary sometimes.
 When it is, you want to make sure to be prepared, so that you can avoid any inconvenient surprises.

 Part of preparation involves making sure that your cat has a place to “go” if she needs to.
+Indeed, having providing a comfortable litter box in any situation is one of your main duties as a cat parent.

 In this guide, you will learn about the benefits and main features of travel litter boxes.
 We also go over some general tips on traveling with your cat and explain which litter boxes are more suited for car vs. air travel.
 Finally, I will review my favorite five portable litter boxes